Skip to content

 Note

-The .cm/gitstream.cm is special, as it allows for repository level configuration such as config.admin.
+The .cm/gitstream.cm is special, as it allows repository-level configuration such as config.admin.

 Organization automation rules